We believe in a human rights-based approach to people’s development and governance. Development should be owned and shaped by the people.

 - children’s rights and welfare

 - consumer rights

-CPDG is the leading civil society platform where the poor and marginalized sectors genuinely participate in all aspects of public policy, programs and projects; and to ensure the full realization of their right to development.
+We shall work towards enabling the poor and the marginalized to genuinely participate in all aspects of public policy, programs and projects towards ensuring full realization of their right to development.

 What do we do?